Thristhart/ld56/docs/brainstorming.md

 - go from water to land
 - can swim X squares
 - knock down a tree?
+- creature can stand on him and he can move for X spaces

 mouse
 - go through small spaces